Accessibility

 • Accessible restroom – available in our cafe, on the first floor

 • Image description – included throughout our social media pages and website.
-Please note that this is a newer initiative as of fall 2021; please contact emma@touchstone.org to help catch pages that have not been described!
+Please contact matt@touchstone.org to help catch pages that have not been described!

 Accessibility services we provide for specific events: